Teradata/kylo/services/service-monitor-service/README.md

-Think Big Service Monitor Module
+Kylo Service Monitor
 ==============

-This module allows for the data-lake-ui/operations-manager-app to monitor any number of services and verify if they are up/down/healthy, etc.
+This module allows for the ui-operations-manager to monitor any number of services and verify if they are up/down/healthy, etc.

 Setup
 -------------